Skip to main content

 The Kingdom of Tonga, a small state of the Commonwealth consists of some 170 islands with a population of about 107,000 (World Bank, 2022).

-COL’s current work in Tonga is primarily in the areas of skills for work and tertiary education through the Virtual University for Small States of the Commonwealth network.
-Learners from Tonga are also participating in COL’s free, open online courses and benefitting from other available resources.
+COL’s current work in Tonga is primarily in the areas of skills for work and tertiary education.
+It is part of the Virtual University for Small States of the Commonwealth (VUSSC) network and benefits from programmes offered by COL’s regional centre, the Pacific Centre for Flexible and Open Learning for Development (PACFOLD).
+Learners from Tonga are also participating in COL’s free online courses and benefitting from other openly available resources.

 Highlights